danzimmerman/barebones_MAVLink/README.md

 However, I had a hard time finding clear documentation or a simple example of how to establish a MAVLink "connection" between a vehicle and [QGroundControl](http://qgroundcontrol.com/) outside of the context of a complicated UAV or UUV autopilot framework.

-The Arduino sketch here uses a few [common MAVLink messages](https://mavlink.io/en/messages/common.html) and auto-generated C headers (added to this project as a submodule) to negotiate a serial-port connection with QGroundControl.
-Once connected, the Arduino will send some simple telemetry to QGroundControl and respond to manual control packets from QGC if a [supported joystick](https://docs.qgroundcontrol.com/en/SetupView/Joystick.html#supported-joysticks) is connected to the ground control computer.
+The Arduino-compatible sketch here uses a few [common MAVLink messages](https://mavlink.io/en/messages/common.html) and auto-generated C headers (added to this project as a submodule) to negotiate a serial-port connection with QGroundControl.
+Once connected, the controller will send some simple telemetry (*pending*) to QGroundControl and respond to manual control packets from QGC if a [supported joystick](https://docs.qgroundcontrol.com/en/SetupView/Joystick.html#supported-joysticks) is connected to the ground control computer.
 I tested this with the Logitech F710.

 This sketch is a demonstration and is not necessarily intended to be useful by itself.
 If you are working with a [quadcopter](http://px4.io/), [boat](https://discuss.ardupilot.org/t/rover-3-0-0-release/8267), [submarine](https://github.com/bluerobotics/ardusub/), or [wheeled rover](https://discuss.ardupilot.org/t/rover-3-0-0-release/8267), using one of the appropriate autopilot software offerings would probably be more appropriate than working with MAVLink messages directly.